Solar-network/docs/docs/tutorials/iot/reacting-to-data-on-the-blockchain.md

 }
 ```

-## Step 2: Posting Your Data to the Swipechain Blockchain
+## Step 2: Posting Your Data to the Solar Blockchain

 Next we'll be posting data to the [blockchain](/introduction/blockchain).
 You can just copy this method from below into your example project